pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 #### Pop In Effect

-The effect contains 10 lines of a bar.
-The <mark>bar-wrapper</mark> is rotated 36deg based on its index.
+The pop in effect has 10 lines/bar.
+The <mark>bar-wrapper</mark> is rotated 36deg, the next element has doubled value.
 This will form the asterisk symbol.
 To animate the <mark>bar</mark>, we simply transform its scaleY property from <mark>1</mark> to <mark>0</mark>.

 ![Example image](/images/articles/exploring-facebook-live-ui/3.png)

-Here's the HTML code
+Pop in effect markup code

 	<!-- HTML component -->
 	<div id="effect"></div>